Choosing a deaf-friendly school in Scotland

 - Ask other parents about schools in your area.

-- If your child is moving from primary to secondary, (or moving to a school in another area) ask their Teacher of the Deaf (ToD) and other teaching staff who know your child about local schools.
+- Ask your Teacher of the Deaf (ToD) and other teaching staff who know your child about local schools.

 Visiting schools

-Visit the schools you’re interested in.
-Many schools will have open days or evenings where parents can look around the school and ask questions.
+Ask to visit the schools you’re interested in.
+Many schools have open days or evenings where parents can look around the school and ask questions.
 Visiting a school can give you a more complete picture of what the school is like and how it will suit your child.
 There are lots of things to look out for and ask when you visit prospective schools.

-Download and print our Choosing a school for your deaf child checklist and take it with you when visiting a school to collect key information.
-The questions are for guidance only; you can adapt the checklist to include other questions you want to ask.
+Download and print our checklist about choosing a school for your deaf child and take it with you when visiting a school to collect key information.
+You can adapt the checklist to include other questions you want to ask.
 Try and ask the same questions when you visit each school.
-This will help you to compare the schools.
+This will help you compare schools.

 There may be opportunities for your child to visit schools.
 Ask them what they think about the building, teachers, other children and the general feeling the school gives them.